-As a freelance writer, I know that one of the biggest challenges in building your work-from-home career is self promotion.
-It just doesn’t come naturally for every lady.
-Personally I’m not a big fan of telling the world how ‘good’ I am, but in the case of self promotion – you are your only cheerleader and self promotion can most definitely make the difference between winning and losing the game.
+As a freelance writer, I know that one of the biggest challenges in building your work-from-home business is self-promotion.
+It doesn’t come naturally for everyone.
+Personally, I’m not a big fan of telling the world how good I am, but, in the case of self-promotion – you are your only cheerleader, and self-promotion can most definitely make the difference between winning and losing the game.

-Self promotion really is about the ‘self’.
-Having a profile pictures of some puppies or your children might not showcase you as someone who is focused on building their career.
+Self-promotion really is about the ‘self’.
+Having a profile picture of some puppies or your children might not showcase you as someone who is focused on providing excellent services.

 If you don’t have any professional images of yourself, ask a friend to come play photographer.
 This doesn’t need to be over the top or too ‘posy’ it should just look like you are approachable and ready for business.

 As a freelancer, you are your own brand and this brand needs to be marketed.